PitiRR/JobRecommender/README.md

 - Dashboards for insights.
 - Tech Stack:
   - Terraform and Docker for infra and deployment,
-    - DevOps and DataOps (CI/CD, GX primarily)
-  - Python 3,
+  - Python 3.9,
   - pandas for transformation and cleaning,
-    - open source
-    - pyspark is overkill; up to 100 rows in-memory at a time
   - Airflow for orchestration,
-    - open source
-    - familiarity over Dagster
-  - Clickhouse for Data Warehouse,
-    - open source
-    - dev-friendly
-    - great integration for ml
+  - Postgresql for data storage,
   - dbt for downstream in-place transformations,
-    - for data marts and further modifications
   - Numpy, Scikit-learn, Tensorflow for ML
   - Apache Superset.